 What is a seed library?

 A local lending library for seeds.
 Just as a traditional Library enriches a community by sharing books and information, we want our Seed Library to play a long-term role in enriching our local community by sharing and preserving seeds.
 Similar to checking out a book at the library, at our Seed Library you can “check out” the seeds that you want to plant this season in your garden.
-Save seed from the best plants and then return them to the library.
+Save seed from the best plants, then return them to the Library.
 Seed libraries promote healthy eating and the growing of local food.
 Together as a community we can strengthen food security and nurture a culture of sharing, learning and abundance.
 The bounty from your garden can be shared with family, friends, and neighbors.
 Seed libraries help to maintain and preserve a diversity of heirloom plants.
 By saving seeds you are helping to protect and develop plant varieties that are uniquely adapted to our local climate.

 How it works